 • Your household's total income and assets

-During the meeting, you will also have to sign a few forms for the Canada Revenue Agency and the Ministry of Community and Social Services and grant ODSP permission to collect additional information about your case.
+During the meeting, you will also have to sign a few forms for the Canada Revenue Agency and the Office of Community and Social Services and grant ODSP permission to collect additional information about your case.

 You will find out within 15 days whether you are financially eligible for Income Support and will receive a Disability Determination Package to use for the second part of the application process – determining your disability.
 It's the package we mentioned you need to fill out with your healthcare provider, and here is what it contains: